berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

     - PR Quad Trees
     - KD Trees
     - Bin Trees
+    - Sets used by new algorithms
     - Others?
-  Discuss what other requirements there should be
+  Discuss what other requirements there should be...

 ### Day 36: Outside of class